sara-nl/griddocs/source/Pages/Advanced/storage_clients/globusonline.rst

 Data transfers can be easily started employing the web interface.
 One has to provide the names of the endpoints from and to which the data is transferred.
 Data to be transferred is selected by marking it and then clicking one of the arrows to determine sink and source.

-The current stae of data transfers can be monitored in the ”Activity” screen.
+The current state of data transfers can be monitored in the ”Activity” screen.

 Data transfers employing the python API
 =======================================